If you love facts, trivia, and French culture, you’ll love this list of lesser-known and fascinating Facts about France.

 - The most complete French dictionaries reach 90,000 words.

-English has more than 200,000 words, but most of them are not used in everyday language.
+English has more than 200,000 words, but most are not used in everyday language.

 27) The Tour de France is the most-watched sporting event in the world

-The Tour de France is a rigorous 21-day, 2000 miles (3,500 kilometres) cycling race through France that attracts a total of 3.5 billion television viewers annually.
+The Tour de France is a rigorous 21-day, 2000-mile (3,500 kilometres) cycling race through France that attracts 3.5 billion television viewers annually.
 That’s more popular than the American Super Bowl, The Summer Olympics, and Soccer/Football.